arborchat/arborchat/specifications/sprout.md

 A request for ten community nodes.

 ### Query

 The `query` *message* requests a list of specific nodes.
-This is useful when looking up specific node values (like when resolving the authors of reply nodes).
+This is useful when looking up specific node values (like when resolving the authors of Reply nodes).

 #### Message Structure